 April Bucket List

 Spring has finally arrived!
 What’s that?
 More snow in the forecast…must be Chicago weather.
 Although snow is still a possibility, spring has once again made its way to us.
 It’s such a wonder to see small green buds suddenly appear out of nowhere in March, only for them to grow fuller and plenty in April.
-We saw the earliest snowdrops poke through the cold ground and get to watch the first spring flowers bloom – daffodils, crocus, and tulips.
-The April bucket list is full of cheerful ideas to enjoy this time of year when everything starts to come alive.
+We saw the earliest snowdrops poke through the cold ground and watched the first spring flowers bloom – daffodils, crocus, and tulips.
+The April bucket list is full of cheerful flowery ideas to enjoy this time of year when everything comes alive.
 Spring is my favorite season because of the anticipation of whats to come!

 This site uses affiliate links which may result in a small commission at no cost to you.
 Thanks for supporting Midwest & Wonder!